Data Policy

 - Leibniz Association: Open and FAIR Data

-- Guideline on the handling of research data (DOI)
+- Guideline on handling research data (DOI)

 - The FAIR Data Principles